Sign In to Your Account

 One of the most popular ways to invest in silver bullion coins is buying circulated US half dollars minted prior to 1965.
 These coins, along with Pre-1965 dimes and quarters, are commonly referred to as "junk" silver, or 90% silver.
 The term "junk" silver developed in the 1970s.
 Savvy people began pulling these coins from circulation and trading them at dollar values based on their silver content.
 Coin dealers applied the term to distinguish this circulated coinage with no collectible value from more collectible coins they wanted to sell at higher prices.
 Making the coin prices on "junk" silver more appealing to buyers more interested in the silver content, versus the condition of the coin.

 Silver Kennedy half dollars, the Franklin half dollar, and Liberty half dollars are the variety these half dollars come in and an excellent store of value.
-Americans buying gas in 1964 could have purchased 1.667 gallons of gasoline for fifty cents - the face value of one of these coins.
-Today, based on gas prices at $2.50 per gallon and silver at $17.00 per ounce, the coin will buy about 2.4 gallons of gas.
+Americans buying gas in 1964 could have purchased 1.667 gallons of gasoline for fifty cents -- the face value of one of these coins.
+Today, these coins have a value which is still roughly equivalent to that amount of gas.
+The fiat dollar may buy dramatically less, but the purchasing power of silver has held up very well.

 These coins are "honest" money.
 They have worked well to protect investors from the destruction of the fiat US dollar in the decades since politicians and central bankers abandoned the gold and silver standard that once underpinned our currency.